antonpinchuk/ibkr-hotkey-trader/README.md

    - Check mark (✓) shows the active group

 3. **Usage:**
-   - When you switch tickers in this app → TWS windows automatically switch too
+   - When you switch tickers in Hotkey Trader app → TWS windows automatically switch too
-   - When you switch tickers via TradingView plugin → app → TWS windows also switch
+   - When you switch tickers in TradingView → Hotkey Trader app → TWS windows also switch
-   - To disable: **TWS → No Group**
+   - To disable select **TWS → No Group** in main menu

-**Note**: Synchronization only works during market session, post or pre-market.
+**Important note**: Synchronization only works during market session, post or pre-market.

 **Troubleshooting:**
 - Check debug logs: **TWS → Query Available Groups...** to check if groups are active